Photo credit: Hermann Auinger

 But, I still can’t help thinking about what my life could have been like.
 If I’d gotten my degree when I was supposed to and hadn’t spent so much time making so little money, would I even have all of this debt?
 If I hadn’t moved away from so many people I loved, would I feel so lonely and isolated?
 I had a plan, dammit.

 This wasn’t how my life was supposed to go.

 Stepping back into religion was (and is) painful for me.
 My soul wants to run forward while my body digs its heels in and screeches, “DANGER!
 DANGER!”
 It’s messy and hard and sometimes it really, really sucks.
-But, why would I expect participating in a world-wide building projects would be easy?
+But, why would I expect a world-wide building project to be easy?